Social Icons

 Directed by Richard Linklater

-Before Midnight is the third in the Richard Linklater romantic drama series all staring Ethan Hawke and Julie Delpy.
+Before Midnight is the third installment in Richard Linklater’s romantic drama series, all starring Ethan Hawke and Julie Delpy.

-Since the beginning of this romantic journey Before Sunrise (1995)we are taking through the lives of two strangers who met, took a risk, fell in love, parted for some years, met again and started a life together.
-Before Midnight is based on nine years after the life they started together in Before Sunset (2004).
+Since the beginning of this romantic journey in Before Sunrise (1995), we’ve been taken through the lives of two strangers who met, took a risk, fell in love, parted ways for some years, met again, and started a life together.
+Before Midnight picks up nine years after the life they began together in Before Sunset (2004).
+The movie played on the idea that love isn’t perfect.

-The runaway thrill about this romantic drama series is the screenplay.
-It is not always fun watching two people talk on and on about love, life and their emotions.
-These are things we all seem to talk about when we gather as friends, but somehow the screenplay has the ability to keep you glued not bored while watching two individuals discuss a well-known topic.
+The runaway thrill of this romantic drama series is the screenplay.
+It’s not always fun watching two people talk on and on about love, life, and their emotions—things we all discuss when we gather as friends.
+But somehow, the screenplay has the ability to keep you glued, not bored, while watching two individuals discuss these well-known topics.

-The movie plot is not one that is all that long to describe as the movie is about nine years after the conclusion of Before Sunset, Jesse (Ethan Hawke) and Céline (Julie Delpy) are now a couple and parents to twin girls.
-The girls are a result of the second time Jessie and Céline got together in Before Sunset.
+The movie’s plot isn’t all that long to describe.
+Set nine years after the conclusion of Before Sunset, Jesse (Ethan Hawke) and Céline (Julie Delpy) are now a couple and parents to twin girls.
+The girls are the result of Jesse and Céline reconnecting in Before Sunset.

-This present situation has its challenges as Jesse is struggling to maintain a healthy relationship with his son, who lives in America with Jesse's ex-wife.
-As Jessie is now staying in Paris, France with Céline and the twins.
+This present situation has its challenges, as Jesse is struggling to maintain a healthy relationship with his son, who lives in America with Jesse’s ex-wife, while Jesse is now living in Paris, France, with Céline and the twins.

-While with their friends discussing about love and life, their friends decided to arrange a night at a hotel for the couple so that they can spend some quality time together.
-What was meant to be a romantic getaway ended up being a heated argument about their present situation and the future of their relationship together.
+While spending time with friends discussing love and life, their friends arrange a night at a hotel for the couple so they can have some quality time together.
+What was meant to be a romantic getaway ends up turning into a heated argument about their present situation and the future of their relationship.

-In my opinion one actor who seems wither with time is Ethan Hawke.
-I remember the first time I saw him in the movie Dead Poet Society (1989) with Robin Williams, he look so good with a lot of prospects, but as time went on he seems to be looking withered, which is not a term likely to be used to be used when describing a human, but that is how he looked.
+In my opinion, one actor who seems to have withered with time is Ethan Hawke.
+I remember the first time I saw him in Dead Poets Society (1989) with Robin Williams—he looked so good and full of promise.
+But as time went on, he seems to have aged noticeably, which isn’t a term typically used to describe a person, but that’s how he appeared to me.

-Julie Delpy on the other hand has turned into a fine actress over time, delivering her lines and emotions in a way to keep you the viewer thrilled.
+Julie Delpy, on the other hand, has turned into a fine actress over time, delivering her lines and emotions in a way that keeps you, the viewer, thrilled.

-In conclusion, this movie is not just one movie for you to see, hoping to be swept away by love scenes and complex plots.
-It is a nice sit down drama one I think everyone would love.
+In conclusion, this movie isn’t one to watch if you’re hoping to be swept away by love scenes and complex plots.
+It’s a nice, sit-down drama—one I think everyone would enjoy.

 0 comments: